Answered: Can I Watch Netflix on a Cruise?

 Even with Internet, however, there is no guarantee that you’ll be able to stream Netflix.

-Even if Netflix is allowed (such as on Royal Caribbean ships), it’s no guarantee that it will work well.
+But even though Netflix is largely allowed, it’s no guarantee that it will work well.
 While the technology has advanced, Internet on a cruise can still be spotty.
 Given the connection needed, you might find the picture fuzzy, or simply not able to stream at times.
-That’s why the best suggestion is to download your show ahead of time if possible.
+We’ve found that wi-fi connections on ships are typically around 3-5 Mbps — near the minimum required to stream Netflix in HD.
+(The speed, however, can vary from below 1 Mbps to more than 10 Mbps.)

 We’ve outlined the policies for the biggest cruise lines below.